Performance Analytics – Definition, KPIs, Use Cases, and Process

 Digital marketing is one of the most practical and widely adopted use cases of performance analytics.

-Since every digital activity generates measurable data, performance analytics helps marketers evaluate results accurately, optimize campaigns, and justify marketing spend with clear outcomes.
+Since every digital activity generates measurable data, performance analytics helps marketers evaluate results accurately, including deeper content performance analytics to understand how blogs, videos, and social posts contribute to business outcomes.

 Campaign Performance